 A Data Connector facilitates access to an external data store, such as a database, filesystem, or cloud storage.
-The Data Connector can inspect an external data store to identify available partitions, build batch definitions using parameters such as partition names, and translate batch definitions to Execution Engine-specific Batch Specs.
+The Data Connector can inspect an external data store to identify available Batches, build Batch Definitions using Batch Identifiers, and translate Batch Definitions to Execution Engine-specific Batch Specs.
 See the Data Connectors reference for more information including descriptions of Batch Definition and Batch Spec.

 A Batch is reference to a set of data, with metadata about it.
 The Batch is the fundamental building block for accessing data using Great Expectations, but is not the data itself.
 Instantiating a Batch does not necessarily “fetch” the data by immediately running a query or pulling data into memory.
 Instead, think of a Batch as a wrapper that includes the information that you will need to fetch the right data when it’s time to validate.